 Automatic privilege remediation also looks like proactive action to prevent stale credentials from posing a threat.
 Organizations may achieve this through automatic key rotation, which replaces sensitive keys and secrets.

-Enforcing the Principle of Least Privilege with Cycode
+Enforcing Least Privilege with Cycode

 Cycode’s platform offers a suite of capabilities that help organizations enforce the principle of least privilege across the SDLC.
 This includes source, container registries, IaC configurations, cloud, and more.

-Beyond enforcing the principle of least privilege, Cycode provides complete visibility into enterprise DevOps tools and infrastructure.
+Beyond enforcing the least privilege, Cycode provides complete visibility into enterprise DevOps tools and infrastructure.
 Cycode’s capabilities include comprehensive security scanning and preventing escaped secrets, environmental drift, code leaks, and other common issues, all within flexible developer-friendly workflows.
 Furthermore, Cycode helps apply security best practices for IaC code when using Terraform, Kubernetes, YAML, ARM, and CloudFormation.

 Cycode included workflows that can help ensure adherence to least privilege principles.
 As described in my prior blog post, workflows can be used to send alerts, create tickets, and automatically remediate cases where the configurations violate the principle of least privilege.
 For example, workflows may prescribe remediating action when Cycode detects stale admin privileges within a repository.